syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Accordion/Customize-Header-Icon.md

 description: customize header icon
 platform: mobileaspnetmvc
 control: Accordion
-keywords:accordion
+keywords:accordion,expand,collapse
 documentation: ug
 ---

-# Customize Header Icon
+# Customize expand and collapse icon

-The “ShowHeaderIcon” property is used to display the default icon for the Accordion header.
+The “ShowHeaderIcon” property is used to display the expand and collapse icon of the Accordion.
 By default, header icons are visible.
 To make the icons invisible, set 'ShowHeaderIcon' to false.

 {% highlight html %}